datanav/docs/open-sesam.rst

   https://982ae5c5.sesam.cloud/api/receivers/mypipe/entities

-Note that the 'mypipe' needs to be changed to match the '_id' of the http endpoint pipe created in the earlier step.
+Note that 'mypipe' needs to be changed to match the '_id' of the http endpoint pipe created in the earlier step.
 The first part of the URL (982ae5c5) may also differ.
 Check your Open Sesam instance to see the correct value.

 Then test you can talk to Sesam form curl with: